Pauline Baynes Archive

 The Pauline Baynes archive offers varied opportunities for research and instruction.
 Prospective illustrators, for example, may examine original works in gouache, pen and ink, and other media, as well as some of the artist’s tools and materials, for close study of her techniques.
 These same works also may be compared with their published versions, to see how printing processes can change the quality and dynamics of illustrations.
 Classics students may be interested in Baynes’s interpretations of Greek and Roman mythology, students of Botany and Biology in her precise drawings of plants and animals, history students in her renderings of subjects from the Middle Ages and Renaissance.

 Inventories of books and original art in the Archive are being prepared.
+A preliminary inventory of the working and personal library of Pauline Baynes, excluding works she herself illustrated, is available here.

 Most of the Pauline Baynes Archive is held in off-site storage, but given sufficient notice, materials may be retrieved for use in the Chapin Library/College Archives reading room in our temporary quarters at the Southworth Schoolhouse.